DeDeDeK/KARchipelago/README.md

 ## Planned Features

 Much of the planned features are gated by progress on modding the game itself or finding proper memory addresses to read/write to.
+Contributions are very welcome!

 #### Items
 - permanent increase/decrease item spawn rates as useful/filler/trap items